 The Turnitin survey found that 95% of academic administrators, educators, and students believe AI is being misused in educational settings.
 Despite this near-universal concern, 78% of all survey participants feel positive about AI's impact on education—revealing complex attitudes toward AI technologies in learning environments.

-A UNESCO survey covering more than 450 schools and universities found that only 10% have established guidelines for using AI.
-While 19% have formal AI policies and another 42% report guidance is under development, this means more than two thirds of institutions operate without clear frameworks.
-Nine in ten respondents reported using AI tools in their professional work, most commonly for research and writing tasks, yet institutional guidance lags far behind actual usage.
+A 2023 UNESCO survey covering more than 450 schools and universities found that only 10% had established formal policies or guidance for using AI.
+A follow-up 2025 UNESCO survey of higher education institutions showed progress: 19% now have formal AI policies and another 42% report guidance is under development—yet this still means more than one third of institutions operate without clear frameworks.
+Nine in ten respondents in the 2025 survey reported using AI tools in their professional work, most commonly for research and writing tasks, yet institutional guidance continues to lag far behind actual usage.

 The RAND Corporation's 2025 findings are striking: over 80% of students report that teachers never explicitly taught them how to use AI for school work.
 Only 35% of district leaders report providing students with AI training, revealing a significant gap between AI usage and formal instruction.
 Training and guidance need to explain how to use AI to complement, not supplant, learning—a distinction many institutions have yet to articulate clearly.